ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 <img src="ImagesWriteup/Euler.png" width="300"> <img src="ImagesWriteup/OctreeExample.png" width="700">

 Figure 2.
-On the left is eulerian
+On the left is Eulerian vs Lagrangian perspectives of code.
+The right image is an example of an octree structure and how it divides subspace.

 The idea for this project was initially found through video game development for AI pathfinding.
 Say an AI needs to take the shortest path to a player, but there are objects it needs to avoid.
 The AI could either check each point in space for a possible object, or we could define regions with objects in finer detail and leave spaces without objects broader.
 When an AI checks which path it needs to take to avoid an object, it'll check the empty region only once instead of every single point.
 This significantly reduces the number of checks each step has to do, making computation time much faster.
 Consider the two images below as an example.
 The balls are in finer detail than the empty space around them, and so are the trees.

 <img src="ImagesWriteup/Balls.png" width="500"> <img src="ImagesWriteup/Trees.png" width="500">

+Figure 3.
+The left and right images are examples of octrees working on objects.

 Now consider doing this with atmospheric modeling.
 Regions with more activity are subdivided into more detail and regions with calmer weather are left to be broader.
 However, note that this doesn't necessarily mean these regions can't gain more nodes.
 The flow of these proccesses can trigger subdivisions as we will soon see.